09atanu/Linux-Fundamentals/README.md

-# 🌟 Linux Fundamentals Assignment
+# 🌟 Linux Fundamentals: Key Commands

-Welcome to the **Linux Fundamentals Assignment** repository!
+Welcome to the **Linux Fundamentals: Key Commands** repository!
 This guide will walk you through the essential Linux commands required for file system navigation, user management, permissions, links, and package installation.
 Let's dive into the exciting world of Linux! 🐧

 ---